mfisher5/504_BiodivSB/README.md

 #### Research Questions

-How are oceanographic conditions and herbivore abundance correlated with giant kelp size and abundance?
-How are oceanographic conditions associated with fish community abundance and diversity? how does fish community abundance and diversity vary according to giant kelp size and abundance?
+How are oceanographic conditions and herbivore abundance correlated with giant kelp size and abundance? how does fish community abundance and diversity vary according to giant kelp size and abundance, and oceanographic conditions?